myoungblom/RNAseq/README.md

 # RNAseq
-scripts (condor, submit &amp; shell) for processing and analysis of bacterial RNAseq
+scripts (HTCondor, submit &amp; shell) for processing and analysis of bacterial RNA sequencing data.